Mahoning commissioners hold off on license-plate fee

-YOUNGSTOWN — The day after voters renewed Mahoning County’s .75-percent “justice tax” for another five years, commissioners remained noncommittal about a tabled proposal to add a $5 fee to license-plate purchases.
+The day after voters renewed Mahoning County’s 0.75-percent “justice tax” for another five years, commissioners remained noncommittal about a tabled proposal to add a $5 fee to license-plate purchases.

 He’s estimated it could cost up to $70 million to bring county roads back up to standard.